samu8991/Modelling_prj/projectII/report.md

-We noticed that the first configuration collapses to a binary tree structure, (which will be discussed better later), in fact the behaviour on nodes 6 is equal to the behaviour of node 6 .
+We noticed that the first configuration collapses to a binary tree structure, (which will be discussed better later), in fact the behaviour on nodes 6 is equal to the behaviour of node 4.

  In the second configuration the nodes 6 converges with greater delay respect the first configuration, despite we leave the forward edge  from node 3 to node 6.
 But node 6 converges before node 5.
-This makes us suspect that the information that node 6 take by node 5, increases the convergence time.
+This makes us suspect that the information that node 6 taken by node 5, increases the convergence time.

-In the third configuration node 6 take information by node 4, a node that is farther from the leader respect nodes 3 and we noticed that the time convergence of node 6 increases, exceeding the convergence time of node 5.
+In the third configuration node 6 take information from node 4, a node that is farer from the leader than nodes 3 and we noticed that the convergence time of node 6 increases, exceeding the convergence time of node 5.

-#### Heuristics rule
+#### Experimental rule
 *In a chain configuration structure, if all edges have the same weights,when we apply a forward edge from node i to node j, decreasing $d_{li}$, $d_{ij}$ and $d_{fij}$, we increase the improvement in terms of convegece time*

 ## Tree structure